Tulip (tower)

 The Tulip was a 305-metre observation tower proposed to be constructed on 20 Bury Street in the City of London.
-The Tulip is a proposal by Brazilian billionaire Jacob Safra, of the Safra Group, the owner of the adjacent 30 St Mary Axe, informally known as the Gherkin.
+The Tulip is a proposal by Brazilian billionaire Jacob Safra, of the Safra Group, the owner of the adjacent Gherkin building.
 The proposal was rejected on 11 November 2021.

 History

 Initial application and opposition

-The Tulip was designed by Foster + Partners, Britain's largest architectural practice, with the intention of complementing the Gherkin, which the company also designed.
+The Tulip was designed by Foster + Partners, Britain's largest architectural practice, with the intention of complementing The Gherkin, which the company also designed.
 The tower was to be a visitor attraction without any office space.
 If built, the Tulip would have been London's second tallest building.
 Work was planned to have started as early as 2020 with a scheduled completion date of 2025.

 On 19 November 2018, an application for the building was submitted to the City of London planning authority.
 It faced opposition from Historic England and Historic Places, who argued that the tower would impact views of the Tower of London, and the Greater London Authority expressed "significant concerns" about the design.
 London City Airport officials insisted that National Air Traffic Services (NATS) be consulted regarding the impact rotating gondolas would have on its radar systems; NATS responded that "it was satisfied that no impact from either the building or the moving gondolas is anticipated."
 London Mayor Sadiq Khan opposed its construction, saying that the tower breaches the London Plan by restricting free entry to the publicly-accessible viewing platform.
 He also said that the protected views of the Tower of London would be harmed.
 Despite this opposition, a survey completed by 1,011 Londoners in December 2018 suggested that two-thirds believed the tower would be "an attractive addition to the London skyline".